exyi/diplomka/diplomka/text/2-oview-6-software.md

 DSSR is a commercial product that is not available for free for academic use at the time of writing.
 [It requires licensing from the Columbia University at about \$200 for the basic academic license.](https://inventions.techventures.columbia.edu/technologies/dssr-an-integrated--CU20391)
-However, an older version, 1.9.9, is free for academic use to ensure reproducibility of the literature relying on DSSR analysis.
+Conveniently, an older version, 1.9.9, is free for academic use to ensure reproducibility of the literature relying on DSSR analysis.
 The free version was later withdrawn citing the lack of governmental funding as the reason.
 On the other hand, the source code of [3DNA was made public in 2016](https://x3dna.org/highlights/3dna-c-source-code-is-available), although users are required to register on the X3DNA forum.